ScottHamper/Cookies/README.md

 Cookies.js is a small client-side javascript library that makes managing cookies easy.
-In addition to its simple API, Cookies.js will automatically parse a JSON encoded string value back into its native data type when accessed.
+In addition to its simple API, Cookies.js will automatically parse a JSON encoded string value back into its native data type when accessed, and cache the result.
+For users of AMD loaders, Cookies.js will `define` itself, otherwise a global variable will be created.

 ## Browser Compatibility